alan-turing-institute/census2021-backbrief/deliverables/report.md

 : Deterministic {#tbl:table2}

-Beyond Current Methods
+Can "Machine Learning" help?
 =======

 As an alternative to the probabilistic and deterministic methods already discussed, a variety of ML algorithms have been applied to record linkage problems.
 Broadly, these methods can be grouped as follows: those that require large amounts of training data in the form of record pairs pre-labeled as matches and non-matches, those that find the record pairs for which labelling will improve match/non-match classification and those that do not require any training data.

-Machine Learning in Record Linkage
+Machine Learning approaches to Record Linkage
 -------

 A common example of machine learning in record linkage has already been discussed in this report; the use of the EM algorithm to estimate the match and non-match class probabilities from the set of probabilities of corresponding fields being matches or non-matches between the two records, in probabilistic record linkage.
 This method does not require training data and is considered to be of particular use in scenarios when the record fields cannot be considered conditionally independent, especially when the data contain a relatively large percentage of matches (more than 5 percent) [@Elmagarmid2007].
 Another example that doesn't require training data involves the use clustering algorithms to group together similar comparison vectors (which contain information about the differences between fields in a pair of records), with the idea being that similar comparison vectors correspond to the same class (i.e. match, non-match or possible match) [@Elmagarmid2007].